Schema Markup: The Hidden SEO Weapon – BuiltToWinWeb

 Schema Markup: The Hidden SEO Weapon That Boosts CTR by 30%

 Most websites ignore structured data.
-Those that implement it correctly see a 20–30% increase in click‑through rate because Google displays rich results – star ratings, prices, FAQs – directly in the search listing.
-Yet over 80% of small business sites have zero schema markup.
+Those who implement it correctly see a 20–30% increase in click‑through rate because Google displays rich results – star ratings, prices, FAQs – directly in the search listing.
+Yet over 80% of small business sites have no schema markup at all.
 This guide fixes that.

 Schema does not directly boost rankings.
-But it unlocks rich results: star ratings, FAQ accordions, product prices, event dates, and breadcrumbs displayed directly in the SERP.
-A listing with star ratings gets clicked more than a plain blue link, even if it ranks one position lower.
+But it unlocks rich results: star ratings, FAQ accordions, product prices, event dates, and breadcrumbs displayed right in the SERP.
+A listing with star ratings gets more clicks than a plain blue link, even if it ranks one spot lower.
 That higher click‑through rate feeds back into Google’s ranking signals – so schema indirectly improves rankings.

-The 6 Most Powerful Schema Types for Small Business
+The 6 Most Powerful Schema Types for Small Businesses

-1. LocalBusiness – For Physical or Service Businesses
+1. LocalBusiness – For brick‑and‑mortar or service businesses

 This is the most important schema for local SEO.
-It tells Google your address, phone, hours, and ratings – and enables the map pack.
+It tells Google your address, phone number, hours, and ratings – and enables the map pack.

 <script type="application/ld+json">